 Augustine Lawlor.
-Mr. Lawlor, age 62, has served as our Chief Operating Officer since January 2016.
-Mr. Lawlor has been a managing director of HealthCare Ventures LLC since 2000, including serving as the chief executive officer of GITR, Inc. prior to its merger into Leap.
+Mr. Lawlor, age 65, has served as our Chief Operating Officer since January 2016.
+Mr. Lawlor has been a managing director of HealthCare Ventures LLC since 2000.
 Prior to joining HealthCare Ventures, Mr. Lawlor served as Chief Operating Officer of LeukoSite Inc., a biotechnology company, from 1997 to 1999.
-Before joining LeukoSite, Mr. Lawlor served as Chief Financial Officer and Vice President of Corporate Development of Alpha-Beta Technology, Inc., a biotechnology company.
-He was also previously Chief Financial Officer and Vice President, Business Development, of BioSurface Technologies Corporation, a biotechnology company.
-Mr. Lawlor serves on the board of directors of Cardiovascular Systems, Inc. (NASDAQ: CSII) and Catalyst Biosciences, Inc. (NASDAQ: CBIO), each a publicly-traded biopharmaceutical company, and a number of private companies.
+Mr. Lawlor serves on the board of directors of Cardiovascular Systems, Inc. (Nasdaq: CSII) and Catalyst Biosciences, Inc. (Nasdaq: CBIO), each a publicly-traded company, and a number of private companies.
 He received a B.A. from the University of New Hampshire and a master's degree in management from Yale University.